mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 * Fees paid and were over rebated case:

   A payer includes instruction `PayApplicationFees(200)` in the transaction.
-  There are accounts (`accA`, `accB`) which are write locked by the transaction and each of them has an application fees of `100` lamports.
-Consider during execution the program will rebate `1000` lamports on both the accounts.
+  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
+Consider during execution the program will rebate `1000` lamports on both accounts.
 Then payer should have minimum balance of `other fees` + `200` lamports to execute the transaction.
-After successful execution of the transaction the `min(application fees (100), 1000) = 100` lamports totalling to 200 lamports will be rebated by the program and then Solana runtime will transfer them back to the payer.
-So the payer will finally endup paying `other fees` only and total rebates are all application fees.
+After successful execution of the transaction, the `min`(application fees (100), 1000) = 100` lamports totalling to 200 lamports will be rebated by the program and then Solana runtime will transfer them back to the payer.
+So the payer will finally end up paying `other fees` only and total rebates are all application fees.

-* Fees paid full rebates but execution failed case:
+* Fees paid full rebates but the execution failed case:

   A payer includes instruction `PayApplicationFees(200)` in the transaction.
-  There are accounts (`accA`, `accB`) which are write locked by the transaction and each of them has an application fees of `100` lamports.
-Consider during execution the program will rebate all the fees on both the accounts but later the execution failed.
-Then payer should have minimum balance of `other fees` + `200` lamports to execute the transaction.
+  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
+Consider during execution the program will rebate all the fees on both accounts but later the execution failed.
+Then payer should have a minimum balance of `other fees`
+  + `200` lamports to execute the transaction.
 The program rebated application fees but as executing the transaction failed, no rebate will be issued.
-The application fees will be transfered to respective accounts, and the payer will finally endup paying `other fees` + 200 lamports as application fees.
+The application fees will be transferred to respective accounts, and the payer will finally end up paying `other fees` + 200 lamports as application fees.

 * Fees are over paid case:

   A payer includes instruction `PayApplicationFees(1000)` in the transaction.
-  There are accounts (`accA`, `accB`) which are write locked by the transaction and each of them has an application fees of `100` lamports.
+  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
 The minimum balance required by payer will be `other fees` + `1000` lamports as application fees.
-So payer pays 100 lamports per account as application fees and 800 lamports is overpayment.
-The 800 lamports will be transfered back to the user even if transaction succeds or fails.
-The 100 lamports will be transferred to each account in all the cases except if the transaction is successful and program issued a rebate.
+So payer pays 100 lamports per account as application fees and 800 lamports is an overpayment.
+The 800 lamports will be transferred back to the user even if transaction succeds or fails.
+The 100 lamports will be transferred to each account in all the cases except if the transaction is successful and the program issued a rebate.

 * Fees underpaid case:

   A payer includes instruction `PayApplicationFees(150)` in the transaction.
-  There are accounts (`accA`, `accB`, `accC`) which are write locked by the transaction and each of them has an application fees of `100` lamports.
+  There are accounts (`accA`, `accB`, `accC`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
 Each account is mentioned in the transaction in the same order `accA`, `accB` and then `accC`.
-The minimum balance required by payer will be `other fees` + `150` lamports as application fees to load accounts and schedule transaction for execution.
+The minimum balance required by payer will be `other fees` + `150` lamports as application fees to load accounts and schedule transactions for execution.
 Here payer has insufficiently paid the application fees paying 150 lamports instead of 300 lamports.
-So before program execution we detect that the application fees is not sufficiently paid and execution fails with error `ApplicationFeesNotPaid` and the partially paid amount transfered back to the payer.
+So before program execution, we detect that the application fees is not sufficiently paid and execution fails with error `ApplicationFeesNotPaid` and the partially paid amount is transferred back to the payer.
 So payer pays only `base fees` in the end but the transaction is unsuccessful.

+### Changes in the core Solana code

+We have to update the account structure to store the application fees.
+This may involve a lot of code changes in the core code of Solana.
+We will also have to store the application fees on the ledger and get them back from the ledger when we load the accounts.

+When the cluster receives a new transaction, `PayApplicationFees` instruction is decoded to calculate the total fees required for the transaction message.
+Then we verify that the fee-payer has a minimum balance of:
+`per-transaction base fees` + `prioritization fees` + `maximum application fees to be paid`

+If the payer has a sufficient balance then we continue loading other accounts.
+If `PayApplicationFees` is missing then the application fee is 0 and we expect there are no application fees involved on all the accounts that we have passed.
+If the payer has insufficient balance transaction fails with an error `Insufficient Balance`.

+Before processing the message, we check if any loaded account has associated application fees.
+For all accounts with application fees, the fees paid should be greater than the required fees.
+In case of overpayment, the difference is stored in a variable and will be paid back to the payer in any case.
+In case the application fees are insufficiently paid or not paid, then we set the transaction status as errored.

+The structure `invoke context` is passed to all the native Solana program while execution.
+We create a new structure called `ApplicationFeeData` which contains one hashmap mapping application fees (`Pubkey` -> `application fees(u64)`), and another containing rebates (`Pubkey` -> `amount rebated (u64)`).
+The `ApplicationFeeData` structure will be filled by iterating over all the accounts and inserting accounts with application fees into the `application fees` map.
+On each `Rebate` call, we find the minimum between `application_fees` and the rebate amount for the account.
+If there is already a rebate in the `rebated` map then we update it by
+`max(rebate amount in map, rebate amount issued)`, if the map does not have any value for the account, then we add the rebated amount in the map.

+In verify stage, we verify that `Application Fees` >= `Rebates` + `Overpaid amount` for each account and return `UnbalancedInstruction` on failure.

+After the execution of the program there are the following cases:

+The transaction was successfully executed:
+    * Rebates aggregated + overpaid fees transferred back to the payer.
+    * Remaining application fees transferred to the respective account.

+2. Transaction executed with an error:
+    * No rebates
+    * Overpaid application fees are given back to the payer.
+      Application fees are transferred to the respective account.

 ## Impact